The Basics of Risk Management in QA Teams

 With that said, a standard step-by-step risk management model implies identification, analysis, subsequent assessment, and treatment of the unfavorable conditions.
 If done right, it results in preventing any kind of negative effect on the processes or their outcomes.

 Throughout this process, teams involved in a project should communicate with stakeholders – they approve all decisions when certain risks arise.
 The tricky thing is that, in addition to the general pool, each team and each development phase has a specific set of risks.
-In this article, we’ll tell a bit about those a software testing company usually encounters.
+In this article, we’ll tell a bit about those a software testing company or a dedicated QA team usually encounters.

 What Is Risk in Software Testing?